This Nighttime Routine Checklist Will Change Your Life

 The cotton sleep mask took some time to get used to, but it really grew on me.
 Now I have two (it has a little thing you can conform to the bridge of your nose that works great to shut out all the light).

-Here’s a popular one on Amazon.
+Here’s a popular sleep mask on Amazon.
 I tried it.
 A little bulky.
 Not my fav.

-If you want to see me go even crazier on a more life-changing device than the Kindle, then this would be it.
+If you want to see me go even crazier on a more life-changing device than the Kindle, then the sunrise alarm clock would be it.

 Okay, let’s talk sleep affirmations